 - Have your existing condition made worse because you didn’t receive the medication you needed.

 There’s no excuse for this type of error.
 The pharmacy should have procedures to check they’re giving the right medication to the right patient.
 For instance, they should ask you to confirm your name and postcode when handing over the medication.
 Therefore, if you’ve suffered because you were given somebody else’s medication, you could be entitled to claim compensation.
+Call today if you’d like more information on wrong prescription negligence claims.

 The Wrong Instructions Or Advice Was Given